-- If you want to keep the loaf entirely ‘refined sugar free’ (which is a somewhat outdated concept anyway) use a refined sugar free chocolate.
+- If you want to keep the loaf entirely ‘refined sugar free’ use a refined sugar free chocolate.
 I like Hunted and Gathered, which is a local Melbourne brand.

 - This loaf is delicately sweet – not super mega sweet like something you’d get at a coffee chain.
 You can experiment with adding more coconut sugar, if you like.

 - I LOVE cooking the mashed banana in the browning butter with some sea salt.
 I think it brings out the banana flavour like nothing else, and gives you amazing bang for your FODMAP buck.
 10/10 would recommend.